allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 Each page fragment comes with its own set of frontend assets: CSS, JS scripts, fonts and images.
 At the page level, it sometimes leads to duplications and version conflicts.
-Many page fragments depend implicitly on assets provided by the AllegroHeader fragment.
+Many page fragments depend implicitly on assets provided by the AllegroHeader.

 But what if we want to create a page without any AllegroHeader at all?
 Or even worse &mdash;